kushaldas/pym/docs/datastructure.rst

     >>> sorted(l, key=len)
     ['a', 'ab', 'abc', 'abcd']

 Here the len() us operated on each String objects.
 Thus any function can be used, even user defined ones, which takes one parameter and returns a value.
-Example:
+Here's an example:

 ::